BRAIN-TO/GIRFReco.jl/paper.md

 ## Detailed Processing Pipeline

-`GIRFReco.jl` executes the steps required for spiral diffusion reconstruction (shown in Figure 2) in the following order:
+`GIRFReco.jl` executes the steps required for spiral diffusion reconstruction in the following order:

 1. Conversion of proprietary, vendor-specific raw image data to an open-source raw data format ([ISMR]MRD, [@inati_ismrm_2017]
 2. Synchronization of the data and the k-space trajectory onto a common timebase